codyshepherd/lunar-rocks/go/src/webserver/README.md

 The certificate generation command (the second line) will require you to enter various metadata about your identity.

-These files must live at top level of `go` directory in the lunar rocks project
+These files must live in the `lunar-rocks/go/` directory in your local working tree of the project repository